codeneuro/neurofinder/README.md

 Benchmarking platform and competition for source extraction from imaging data

-Includes a suite for validating and executing pull requests as jobs, and storing the results in a Mongo database
+Includes a suite for validating and executing pull requests, storing the status of pull requests in a Mongo database, and outputting the results to a leaderboard

 To run the unit tests
 - Install the requirements with `pip install -r /path/to/neurofinder/requirements.txt`